 If you believe you may be suffering from postpartum depression, contact a health care provider immediately.
 For more information on safe sleep practices, click here or watch our Facebook Live.

-Melissa Winterhalter, MD, has been a physician with the Section of Ambulatory Pediatrics at Nationwide Children’s Hospital for 10 years.
+Melissa Winterhalter, MD, has been a physician with the Section of Primary Care Pediatrics at Nationwide Children’s Hospital for 10 years.

 Browse by Author